Trump blasts Tlaib over Holocaust comments, accuses her of 'tremendous hatred'

 PITZER COLLEGE VOTES TO END STUDY-ABROAD PROGRAM WITH ISRAEL, CHEERED ON BY REP. RASHIDA TLAIB

 Tlaib and Rep. Ilhan Omar.
 D-Minn., have both come under fire for alleged anti-Semitism since joining Congress earlier this year.
-In past remarks, Omar has said that Israel has "hypnotized" the world to be blind to Israel's "evil doings," and has accused American support for the Jewish state to be based on money.
+In past remarks, Omar has said that Israel has "hypnotized" the world to be blind to Israel's "evil doings," and has alleged that American support for the Jewish state is based on money.
 She has since apologized for those comments.

 Fox News' Samuel Chamberlain contributed to this report.